tinfoilsh/request-body-encryption-example/README.md

 ### Tweaks

-- Change the `baseURL` or model in `main.ts` if you want to point at a different backend or model.
+- Change the `baseURL` or model in `main.ts` if you want to point at a different proxy server or model.
 Defaults are `http://localhost:8080` and `gpt-oss-120b`.
-- The enclave currently targets `https://ehbp.inf6.tinfoil.sh`; edit `main.go` if
-  you are testing another environment.